Mokshitha1303/Bert/README.md

         </ul>

 <h2>How to Use?</h2>
-        <p>Clone the repository and follow the instructions in the code files to run the model on your own data.</p>
+        <p>Clone the repository and follow the instructions in the code files to run the model on your data.</p>
         <pre><code>https://github.com/Mokshitha1303/Bert/blob/main/BERT_QA.ipynb</code></pre>

  <h2>Author</h2>
         <p>Developed by <strong>&lt;Mokshitha Mohan&gt;</strong>.
-Feel free to reach out for queries or suggestions.</p>
+Please feel free to reach out for any questions or suggestions.</p>

   <h2>License</h2>
         <p>This project is licensed under the MIT License.</p>

 <h2>Contributing</h2>
         <p>Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements or bug fixes.</p>
+Please fork this repository and submit a pull request for improvements or bug fixes.</p>
     </div>

   <footer>